 In winter 2013 Josh’s production of David Mamet’s Glengarry Glen Ross won him the honor of Best Director at the 2014 QUONTA festival as well as winning Best Production.

-Josh also works in film and television and has appeared in Harold and Lorna, the feature films A Dark Truth, Mums the Word, Joseph and Mary, Country Crush, The New Romantic as well as the television series Dark Rising: Warrior of the Worlds, Bad Blood,What Would Sal Do? and Cardinal.
+Josh also works in film and television and has appeared in Harold and Lorna, the feature films A Dark Truth, Mums the Word, Joseph and Mary, Country Crush, the Netflix original film The New Romantic and Noel en Boite, as well as the television series Dark Rising: Warrior of the Worlds, Bad Blood,What Would Sal Do?, Cardinal and Letterkenny.
 Joshua played Stig in the series premiere of the USA Network series Eyewitness and was a series regular on TVO’s Hard Rock Medical.
-Josh will appear in the upcoming season of Crave TV’s Letterkenny.

-Josh recently adapted, directed and played the titular character in Macbeth at The On The Edge Fringe Festival.
+In summer of 2017, Josh adapted, directed and played the titular character in Macbeth at The On The Edge Fringe Festival.
 Winner of two Best in Fringe Awards; Jurors’ Choice and Audience Choice.

 Josh also engages the arts as a visual and multi-artist working with groups such as Aanmitaagzi, Future in Safe Hands Collective and on the contemporary art festival Ice Follies.
 Josh’s media arts installation practice focuses on dystopian futures that are not far from our reality.
 “People need dramatic examples to shake them out of apathy and I can’t do that without making art.”
 His work engages in the macabre and often dark truths about the places that people do not want to acknowledge.